estokes2000/hw12/README.md

+# cloud computing
-# hw12
+### hw12 azure solutions

-my repository for hw12 to push code to the azure app service
+this application runs in an azure app service and reads from an azure mysql server. the application uses azure key vault to store database connection usernames and passwords.